nguyenkimhang1206/IBM-Employee-Attrition-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/0b4b6497-55e5-4a6c-96e8-0efddeeb2542)

-- **DistanceFromHome**: employees who live farther from the workplace are more likely to leave the company, as 50% of employees who left live 9 km or farther from the workplace, compared to 50% of employees who stay, who live 7 km or less.
+- **Distance From Home**: employees who live farther from the workplace are more likely to leave the company, as 50% of employees who left live 9 km or farther from the workplace, compared to 50% of employees who stay, who live 7 km or less.
 Additionally, the wider range of commuting distances for employees who have left indicates that longer commutes could be a contributing factor to higher attrition rates.
 Improving flexibility or addressing commute-related challenges could help reduce attrition, particularly for employees who live farther away.

 ![image](https://github.com/user-attachments/assets/2258a4bc-fa26-49a5-899f-fe82b05051ee)